Food poisoning remains persistent problem, US report finds

 Overall, the agency believes food poisoning rates have remained largely unchanged.

-Rob Tauxe, director of the agency's foodborne illness division, said the figures show that more needs to be done to make food safer.
-He noted the two most common sources of infection have been longtime problems.
+Rob Tauxe, director of the agency's foodborne illness division, said the figures show more needs to be done to make food safer.
+He noted the two most common causes of infection have been longtime problems.

 One of the two, salmonella, can come from an array of foods including vegetables, chicken, eggs, beef and pork.
 The other germ, campylobacter , is commonly tied to chicken.
 People may not hear as much about it because health officials often can't group cases into outbreaks.
 Both bacteria are spread through animal feces.